CDG - YYZ

 The average price of all round-trip flights from Paris Charles de Gaulle Airport to Toronto Pearson Intl Airport clicked on KAYAK for each day over the last 12 months.

 When flying from Paris to Toronto, you should consider leaving on a Thursday and avoid Sundays if you are looking for the best rates.
-For your return to Paris, you’ll find the best rates on Wednesdays and the most expensive ones on Fridays.
+For your return to Paris, you’ll find the best rates on Tuesdays and the most expensive ones on Fridays.

 What is the cheapest month to fly from Paris Charles de Gaulle Airport to Toronto Pearson Intl Airport?